lelylan/lelylan/README.md

 ### Notes

 This repository defines the architecture documentation.
-Check out the [microservices list](https://github.com/lelylan/lelylan#development) to find the real code implementation.
+Check out the [microservices list](https://github.com/lelylan/lelylan#development) for the code implementation.

 ### Why Lelylan